onfido/onfido-sdk-ui/ONFIDO_STUDIO.md

 ### 1. WorkflowRun

-Requesting a workflow run is a new, additional step required for a Workflows integration.
-Workflow runs fully replace Checks.

-Important: You must request a workflow run before you initialise the SDK
+You must request a workflow run before you initialise the SDK

 `Post /v3.4/workflow_runs` Starts a workflow run.
 The request body must include the workflow_id and applicant_id.
 Authentication using API token.
 Returns a “workflow_run_id”.